elmtree-askmo/cloudcannon-app/content/learn/chemistry/what-are-the-two-main-types-of-chemical-bonds-and-how-do-they-contribute-to-the-formation-of-matter.md

 url: /learn/chemistry/questions/what-are-the-two-main-types-of-chemical-bonds-and-how-do-they-contribute-to-the-formation-of-matter
 score: -1.0
 related_article1:
-    id: 166810
+    id: 166805
-    title: What is the chemical structure of sodium chloride and how is it formed?
+    title: >-
+        Explain the octet rule and its significance in chemical stability.
     subject: Chemistry
-    url: /learn/chemistry/questions/what-is-the-chemical-structure-of-sodium-chloride-and-how-is-it-formed
+    url: /learn/chemistry/questions/explain-the-octet-rule-and-its-significance-in-chemical-stability
 related_article2:
-    id: 166805
+    id: 166804
-    title: Explain the octet rule and its significance in chemical stability.
+    title: >-
+        What is a valence shell and why is it important in chemical bonding?
     subject: Chemistry
-    url: /learn/chemistry/questions/explain-the-octet-rule-and-its-significance-in-chemical-stability
+    url: /learn/chemistry/questions/what-is-a-valence-shell-and-why-is-it-important-in-chemical-bonding
 related_article3:
-    id: 166809
+    id: 166810
-    title: How does electron sharing occur in covalent bonds?
+    title: >-
+        What is the chemical structure of sodium chloride and how is it formed?
     subject: Chemistry
-    url: /learn/chemistry/questions/how-does-electron-sharing-occur-in-covalent-bonds
+    url: /learn/chemistry/questions/what-is-the-chemical-structure-of-sodium-chloride-and-how-is-it-formed
 related_article4:
-    id: 166801
+    id: 166808
-    title: What is the significance of the atomic number in the periodic table?
+    title: >-
+        What is the main difference between ionic and covalent bonds in terms of electron interaction?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-is-the-significance-of-the-atomic-number-in-the-periodic-table
+    url: /learn/chemistry/questions/what-is-the-main-difference-between-ionic-and-covalent-bonds-in-terms-of-electron-interaction
 related_article5:
-    id: 166802
+    id: 166796
-    title: What is the charge of an electron and where are they located in an atom?
+    title: >-
+        What are the building blocks of matter?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-is-the-charge-of-an-electron-and-where-are-they-located-in-an-atom
+    url: /learn/chemistry/questions/what-are-the-building-blocks-of-matter
 ---

 &nbsp;